His First Ball written by Witi Ihimaera.

 Latisha Halcrow 2.9

-The short text “His First Ball by Witi Ihimaera show us the difference between two different types of cutlers, their morals, and mannerism.
-This short story is focused on a young Maori man named Tuta Wharepapa a factory worker in New Zealand, And the upper-class Pakeha from the government house invite Tuta to there ball.
+This short text “His First Ball” written by Witi Ihimaera, I believe this short text shows us the difference between two different types of cutlers, their morals, and mannerism throughout.
+This short story is focused on a young Maori man named Tuta Wharepapa a factory worker living in New Zealand, And the upper-class Pakeha from the government house invite Tuta to there ball.

-The text is easy for me as the reader to read and understand as it clearly identifies that Tuta is the only Maori boy invited to a flash event, which is not in any way related to the Maori people culture but more suited to the Pakeha upper class at the ball.
-He is only invited so that those in control of the ball and the invite list do not look like they are racist in any way.
+The text is easy for me as the reader to read and understand as it clearly identifies that Tuta is the only Maori boy invited to this flash event, which is not in any way related to the Maori people culture but more suited to the Pakeha upper class at the ball.
+He is only invited so that those in control of the ball and the invite list do not look like they are racist in any way or form.
 I really feel that this part of the text makes me quite enraged.
-As I strongly feel that everyone should be treated the same.
+I strongly feel that everyone should be treated the same.
 Nobody should feel as if they have to change to please somebody else.

 I would recommend this text to any teen audience, I enjoyed reading this text it is an eye opener of how we are reacting to the difference of race in our country.
 And how people like Tuta are really getting treated in situations similar.